Nonparametric bounds for vaccine effects in randomized trials: Bounds for vaccine effects under Figure

 \section{Bounds for vaccine effects under Figure \ref{fig:sub.viol.3}}

 Similarly to the scenario illustrated in Figure \ref{fig:sub.viol.1}, Assumption \ref{assump:y.dismissible} is also violated in Figure \ref{fig:sub.viol.3} due to the path $ B \leftarrow U \rightarrow Y $.
 However, unlike Figure \ref{fig:sub.viol.1}, Figure \ref{fig:sub.viol.3} introduces an additional factor: AEs ($S$) are observed and directly influence the belief ($B$).
-In vaccine trials, it is more realistic to assume that treatment ($A$) affects belief through AEs rather than directly.
+In vaccine trials, it is more realistic to assume that treatment ($A$) affects belief through AEs, rather than through a direct effect on belief.
 Consistent with this assumption, empirical evidence shows that participants in vaccine trials often rely on perceived AEs to infer their treatment allocation, leading to unblinding \citep{hrobjartsson2014risk}.